 Yuki HASEGAWA, biography

 Yuki Hasegawa is a musical polymath whose career embraces roles as a conductor, arranger and pianist.
-To date she is the only Japanese finalist of the Arthur Nikisch International Conducting Competition.
+In 2020 she is the only Japanese finalist of the Arthur Nikisch International Conducting Competition.

 Yuki Hasegawa is the laureate of many piano competitions in France, Italy and Austria (including the Brahms Competition in Pörtschach), as well as numerous competitions in chamber music and orchestral conducting.

 Born in Tokyo, Yuki Hasegawa began piano lessons at an early age, studying with Professor Fujiko Yamada.
 She went on to study with Thierry Huillet in Toulouse and Arnulf von Arnim in Germany, alongside tuition in chamber music with Jean-Pierre Sabouret (concertmaster of the Opéra National de Paris), Eric LeSage and Paul Meyer; orchestration with Alain Louvier; écriture musicale with Bernard de Crepy; and orchestral conducting with Renato Rivolta and Vincent Renaud, among others.

 She is a graduate of the Kunitachi College of Music (piano), the Conservatoire Supérieur de Paris-CNR (chamber music, écriture musicale and orchestration), and the Milano Civica Scuola di Musica Claudio Abbado (orchestral conducting).
 She also studied écriture musicale at CNSM-Lyon.
 From school days she has worked as an official accompanist in numerous winds and strings instruments’ masterclasses and competitions.
 Later, she has been on the jury of several music competitions, including piano prizes, and has been involved with aspects of music education at a number of institutions.